Edrian Liao

 How to Stand Up to a Dictator by Maria Ressa Maria Ressa, a Filipino-American Nobel Peace Prize Laureate, shares her battles as she defends press freedom in the Philippines.

-πŸŽ“ ECE, CS: I am pursuing a double major in electrical and computer engineering and computer science with a concentration in machine learning and artificial intelligence.
+πŸŽ“ Lifelong Academic: I am pursuing a double major in electrical and computer engineering and computer science with a concentration in machine learning and artificial intelligence.
+To supplement my knowledge on policies for and ethical implications of emerging technologies, I am also pursuing a certificate in Digital Intelligence (Science and Society).
+My lifetime research question has evolved through my research experiences at Duke and MIT, but the foundations never changed:

 πŸ‘¨πŸ½β€πŸ« Educator: Acknowledging my educational privileges, I have always strived to share what I learn.
 This calling is deeply rooted by my witnessing of the wide gaps of educational opportunities in the Philippines.
 Countering its expansion is something I look forward to.